Riek Machar: South Sudan warlord turned peacemaker?

 Things could have been quite different.
 In the mid-1980s, Mr Machar gained a PhD in philosophy and strategic planning from the University of Bradford.

 But at the same time, things were changing in his home country.
 It was a time of political revolt, with the Sudan People's Liberation Movement (SPLM) having just been formed to campaign against northern rule.

 Mr Machar chose to join the fight - and has never looked back.

 In 1991, he married British aid worker Emma McCune, who died two years later, while pregnant, in a car accident in the Kenyan capital, Nairobi.

-She was dubbed by some in the media as the "warlord's wife", a reference to Mr Machar's role as a leading commander in the armed wing of the Sudan People's Liberation Movement (SPLM), which was then spearheading the war for South Sudan's independence from the north.
+She was dubbed by some in the media as the "warlord's wife", a reference to Mr Machar's role as a leading commander in the armed wing of the SPLM, which was then spearheading the war for South Sudan's independence from the north.